J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Electrons in solids.md

 ### Electronic structure
 - In an _n-type_ semiconductor, the electrons from the dopant give a _discrete set of levels_ right under the conduction band
+	- The electrons are effectively _bound_ to the donor atom
 	- The _dilute concentration_ means there is _no overlap_, and there is no band
 - A typical gap between $E_d$ and the conduction band is on the order of $\text{meV}$
 - At room temperature, they can be _excited into the conduction band_
 - Typically, the number of _excited electons from the dopant_ will _greatly exceed_ the number of excited _intrinsic electrons_
+	- The gap between

 - In a _p-type_ semiconductor, the acceptor atoms create _discrete vacancies_ right above the valence band
 - At room temperature, _electrons can be excited onto the acceptor level_